An explainable three dimension framework to uncover learning patterns: A unified look in variable sulci recognition: Methods and Background

 \subsection{Cohort's description and pre-processing image analysis}

 We used the structural MRI of 596 participants from the TOP-OSLO study (\cite{morch-johnsen}) for a binary classification task.
 The participants encompassed individuals with a diagnosis on the schizophrenia spectrum (183), on the bipolar disorder spectrum (151), and unaffected control participants (262).
 T1-weighted images were acquired using a 1.5 T Siemens Magnetom Sonata scanner (Siemens Medical Solutions, Erlangen, Germany).
 Two experts, A.A. and H.V., performed image annotations, categorizing them into two classes: 'no paracingulate sulcus' (noPCS) and 'paracingulate sulcus' (PCS).
 This annotation was based on the protocol described in (\cite{protocol}) with further details available in the supplementary materials under '1.1 PCS classification of TOP-OSLO' and is illustrated in Fig. \ref{pcs}a.
+A more analytical description of the TOP-OSLO cohort details is available in the study \cite{morch-johnsen}.